 - Supervise your child's brushing.
 Once your child is using fluoride toothpaste, it's important they don't deliberately eat it or swallow too much while brushing.
 Use a smear of toothpaste for children under 3, and a pea-sized amount thereafter.
-Our children's toothpaste guide has more useful information about choosing the right toothpaste and using it correctly.
+Our kids' toothpaste guide has more useful information about choosing the right toothpaste and using it correctly.

 - Don't give fluoride mouthwash to children under 6.
 They shouldn't need any mouthwash if they're brushing well, and there's a risk of them swallowing some.

 - If you are pregnant or planning a pregnancy, talk to your dentist.
 They may recommend that you lower your fluoride intake (if you take supplements) as there is no evidence to suggest that fluoride intake during pregnancy helps prevent tooth decay in the child later on, but drinking water with fluoride shouldn't have any adverse effects.